 The Nomura Group's business and revenues may be affected by any adverse changes or volatility in the Japanese and global economic environments and financial markets.
-In addition, not only purely economic factors but also military dispute, acts of terrorism, economic or political sanctions, pandemics, forecasts of geopolitical risks and geopolitical events which have actually occurred, natural disasters or other similar events could have an effect on the financial markets and economies of each country.
-Geopolitical events include cases such as tensions between the United States and China, the invasion of Ukraine by the Russian Federation, and the geopolitical tensions in the Middle east and in Asia.
-If any adverse events including those discussed above were to occur, a market or economic downturn may last for a long period of time, which could adversely affect the Nomura Group's business and can result in it incurring substantial losses.
-In addition to conditions in financial markets, social conditions such as the long-term trends of population ageing and population decline faced by Japan are expected to continue to put downward pressure on demand in the businesses in which the Nomura Group operates, including, in particular, its retail business.
-The following are certain risks related to the financial markets and economic for the Nomura Group's specific businesses.
+In addition, not only purely economic factors but also military disputes, acts of terrorism, economic or political sanctions, pandemics, forecasts of geopolitical risks and geopolitical events which have actually occurred, natural disasters or other similar events could have an effect on the financial markets and economic downturn may last for a long period of time, which could adversely affect the Nomura Group's business and business continuity readiness, and may result in substantial losses.
+In addition to conditions in financial markets, social conditions such as the long-term trends of population ageing and population decline faced by Japan are expected to continue to put downward pressure on demand in the businesses in which the Nomura Group operates.
+The following are certain risks related to the financial markets and economic Group's specific businesses.